 In addition to the U.S. ownership eligibility criteria discussed above, to be eligible for SBA contracts and SBIR grants, the number of our employees including those of any entities that are considered to be affiliated with us, cannot exceed 500.

-As of June 30, 2007, we, including all of our divisions, had approximately 222 full and part time employees.
+As of March 31, 2008, including all of our divisions, we had 209 full time employees.
 However, in determining whether we are affiliated with any other entity, the SBA analyzes whether another entity controls or has the power to control us.
 If the SBA determines that another entity controls or has the power to control us, it will aggregate that entity's employees (and the employees of its subsidiaries and affiliates) with our own for purposes of applying the 500 employee test.

 The SBA may make an affiliation determination based on stock ownership.
 For example, the SBA may presume that two or more entities have the power to control a company if the entities each own, control or has the power to control, less than 50 percent of the company's stock, such minority holdings are equal or approximately equal in size, and the aggregate of the minority holdings is large as compared to any other stock holding.
 However, this presumption may be rebutted by showing that such control or power to control does not in fact exist.
-As of June 30, 2007, Carilion Clinic held approximately 22.2% of our outstanding common stock, and Dr. Kent Murphy held approximately 26.8% of our outstanding common stock.
+As of March 31, 2008, Carilion Clinic held approximately 20.4% of our common stock, and Dr. Kent Murphy held approximately 24.4% of our common stock.
 Thus, applying the criteria stated above, the SBA could find that both Carilion Clinic and Dr. Murphy own less than 50% of the stock, their percentages are roughly equal, and their respective percentages are large compared to any other stock holding.
-We believe that the relative beneficial ownership of our individual stockholders rebuts the presumption of control by Carilion Clinic because the shares held by our executive officers and directors constitute the controlling interest in us.
-However, if the SBA were to make a determination that we are affiliated with Carilion Clinic, we would exceed the size limitations as Carilion Clinic has over 500 employees, and we therefore would lose eligibility for new SBA contracts, public contracts, grants and other awards that are set aside for small businesses, including SBIR grants.
+We believe that the relative beneficial ownership of our individual stockholders rebuts the presumption of control by Carilion Clinic because the shares held by our officers and directors constitute the controlling interest in us.
+However, if the SBA were to make a determination that we are affiliated with Carilion

+Clinic, we would exceed the size limitations as Carilion Clinic has over 500 employees, and we therefore would lose eligibility for new SBA contracts, public contracts, grants and other awards that are set aside for small businesses, including SBIR grants.